sourcegraph/careers/PRODUCTDESIGNERJOBDESCRIPTION.md

 ### Ideal Candidates Have
   - A strong online portfolio to show off their skillset and years of experience designing digital products.
+  - Experience as a programmer in order to understand the product and user need.
   - The ability to collaborate with several teams through all steps of the design process.
   - An understanding and passion of what makes great user experience.
   - A knack for giving and receiving feedback, and explaining the reasoning behind their designs.